| || |

 Designer in Greenville, SC, b.
-1989, who created the free shadow headline face Carson Sans (2012).
-TJ studies graphic design at Bob Jones University.
+1989, who created the free shadow headline typeface Carson Sans (2012).
+TJ studied graphic design at Bob Jones University.

 Spartanburg, SC-based creator of Seagram (2012), a high-contrast fashion serif typeface that is based on the Seagram building in Manhattan, and was inspirewd by Didot and Archer Hairline.

 Using a steel brush calligraphy brush nib, Thomas Waldren created the bold elliptical sans typeface Hand N Hand (2012).
 He was born and raised in Charleston, SC, and lives in Isle of Palms, SC.
 [Google]

 Timothy Speaker was born and raised in Saginaw, Michigan.
 Tim received a Bachelor of Science degree in English Literature and Master of Arts and Master of Fine Arts degrees from the University of Wisconsin-Madison.
 He teaches graphic and type design at Anderson University in Anderson, SC.
 [Google]

 Tower of Babel